- Translational Core Laboratories

-The Translational Trials Development and Support Laboratory (TTDSL) has been established to provide laboratory services that comply with Good Clinical Practice (GCP), College of American Pathologists (CAP) and Clinical Laboratory Improvement Amendments (CLIA) standards.
-Compliance with these standards assures that the assay results used for decisions in routine clinical settings, study development and for clinical trial participant eligibility and monitoring are reproducible, objective, valid, and reliable.
+The Translational Trials Development and Support Laboratory (TTDSL) is accredited by the College of American Pathologists (CAP).
+This accreditation documents that the laboratory meets or exceeds Clinical Laboratory Improvement Amendments (CLIA) standards.
+TTDSL compliance with these standards assures that test results used for decisions in routine clinical settings and for clinical trial participant eligibility and monitoring are reproducible, objective, valid, and reliable.

 - Endotoxin by LAL